 It’s still labelled Higbee’s, but the first three floors now house offices, and its tenth-floor Silver Grille Restaurant is available for special events.
 See it at South Roadway and Ontario Street, on the south corner of Cleveland Public Square.
 Did you recognise the same square masquerading as ‘Stuttgart, Germany’, where Loki commands the crowd to kneel to him in The Avengers (Avengers Assemble)?

 'Warren G Harding School', though, where Ralphie's classmate Flick gets his tongue frozen to a pole, was Victoria School in Toronto.
 It's since closed down and is now a shelter, at 173 Niagara Street, St Catharine’s.

-We're still in Toronto as Ralphie gets to use the 'fudge' word as he helps his father change a tyre at the southern end of the Cherry Street Bridge, Cherry Street, in the Port Lands district southeast of downtown.
+We're still in Toronto as Ralphie gets to use the 'fudge' word, the "Queen Mother of dirty words", as he helps his father change a tyre at the southern end of the Cherry Street Bridge, Cherry Street, in the Port Lands district southeast of downtown.

 And even the 'Bo Ling Chop Suey Palace', where the family enjoys an eccentric Christmas dinner after dogs make off with their turkey, is in Canada.
-It lives on now as French restaurant Batifole, 744 Gerrard Street East in Chinatown.
+Although it is in Toronto's East Chinatown, it lives on now as French restaurant Batifole, 744 Gerrard Street East.

 Still looking for that Red Ryder BB gun?
 Not only can you get one online, you can also get an ever-stylish leg lamp or those bunny suit pyjamas, at the Christmas Story House Gift Shop.